MacherlaNaveen/11th-chemistry/content.en/environmental-chemistry/types-of-environmental-pollution/index.md

  Health effects of particulate pollutants:**

-i.
-Dust, mist, fumes,etc., are air borne particles which are dangerous for human health.
+1. Dust, mist, fumes,etc., are air borne particles which are dangerous for human health.
 Particulate pollutants